Ryon-2026/F3D-Fork-2026/doc/user/07-COMMANDS.md

 `set_camera front/top/right/back/bottom/left/isometric`: A specific command to position the camera in the specified location relative to the model.
 Supports `front`, `top`, `right`, `back`, `bottom`, `left`, `isometric` arguments. eg: `set_camera top`.

+`set_camera x y z`: A specific command to position the camera at the specified x y z location.
+eg: `set_camera 1.0 1.0 1.0`.

 `toggle_volume_rendering`: A specific command to toggle `model.volume.enable` and print coloring information.
 No argument.